-Approximately 17.7% of our indefinite-lived trademarks (\$9,872) are at risk of impairment as of February 28, 2023.
+Approximately 20.1% of our indefinite-lived trademarks (\$8,400) are at risk of impairment as of February 29, 2024.
+Indefinite-lived intangible assets are tested annually for impairment on the last day of the Company's fiscal year, and at any time upon occurrence of certain events or changes in circumstances that may indicate they are impaired or that they are no longer indefinite-lived.
 When testing indefinite-lived assets for impairment, we have the option to first assess qualitative factors to determine whether the existence of events or circumstances leads to a determination that it is more likely than not that the estimated fair value is less than its carrying amount.
 If we elect to perform a qualitative assessment and determine that an impairment is more likely than not, we are then required to perform the quantitative impairment test; otherwise, no further analysis is required.
-Under the qualitative assessment, we consider various factors, including macroeconomic conditions, relevant industry and market trends, cost factors, overall financial performance, other entity-specific events, and events affecting the indefinitelived asset that could indicate a potential change in its fair value.
+Under the qualitative assessment, we consider various factors, including macroeconomic conditions, relevant industry and market trends, cost factors, overall financial performance, other entityspecific events, and events affecting the indefinite-lived asset that could indicate a potential change in its fair value.
 We also consider the specific future outlook for the indefinite-lived asset.
 We may also elect not to perform the qualitative assessment and instead, proceed directly to the quantitative impairment test.
 The Company uses an income approach, based on the relief from royalty method, to value indefinite-lived trademarks as part of its quantitative impairment test.
 This impairment test involves the use of accounting estimates and assumptions, changes in which could materially impact our financial condition or operating performance if actual results differ from such estimates and assumptions.
 The critical assumptions in the discounted cash flow model include revenues, long-term growth rates, royalty rates, and discount rates.
 Management exercises judgment in developing these assumptions.
 Certain of these assumptions are based upon industry projections, facts specific to the trademarks and consideration of our long-term view for the trademarks and the markets we operate in.
 If we were to experience sales declines, a significant change in operating margins which may impact estimated royalty rates, an increase in our discount rates, and/or a decrease in our projected long-term growth rates, there would be an increased risk of impairment of these indefinite-lived trademarks.
 In addition, we evaluate the remaining useful life of our non-amortizing intangible assets at least annually to determine whether events or circumstances continue to support an indefinite useful life.
-If events or circumstances indicate the useful life of our non-amortizing intangible assets are no longer indefinite, these assets will be tested for impairment.
 These intangible assets will then be amortized prospectively over their estimated remaining useful life and accounted for in the same manner as other intangible assets that are subject to amortization.
-Based upon the Company's indefinite-lived intangible asset impairment assessment, one indefinite-lived intangible asset was impaired as of February 28, 2023, by \$1,300 and we have determined the useful life of this indefinitelived intangible asset was no longer indefinite (see Note (1(k)).
+Based upon the Company's indefinite-lived intangible asset impairment assessment, four indefinite-lived intangible assets were impaired as of February 29, 2024, totaling \$14,214.
+As a result of discussions with customers and the Consumer Electronics Show during the fourth quarter of Fiscal 2024, the Company lowered its current and long-term sales projections and gross profit margins for certain consumer electronic tradenames, given the increased competition and price reductions, which resulted in the impairment charges.
+As of February 28, 2023, one indefinite-lived intangible asset was impaired by \$1,300.
+In conjunction with the impairment identified as of February 28, 2023, we determined the useful life of this indefinite-lived intangible asset was no longer indefinite (see Note (1(k)).
+There were no impairments of indefinite-lived intangible assets in Fiscal 2022.